 Org-mode was borne in 2003, out of frustration over the user interface of the Emacs outline-mode.
-All I wanted was to make working with an outline tree possible without having to remember more than 10 commands just for hiding and unhiding parts of the outline tree, and to allow to restructure a tree easily.
+I was trying to organize my notes and projects, and using Emacs seemed to be the natural way to go.
+However, having to remember eleven different commands with two or three keys per command, only to hide and unhide parts of the outline tree, that seemed entirely unacceptable to me.
+Also, when using outlines to take notes, I constantly want to restructure the tree, organizing it parallel to my thoughts and plans.
 Visibility cycling and structure editing were originally implemented in the package 'outline-magic.el', but quickly moved to the more general 'org.el'.
-TODO entries, basic time stamps, and table support were added next, and highlight the two main goals that Org-mode still has today: To create a new, outline-based, plain text mode with innovative and intuitive editing features, and to incorporate project planning functionality directly into a notes file.
+As this environment became comfortable for project planning, the next step was adding TODO entries, basic time stamps, and table support.
+These areas highlight the two main goals that Org-mode still has today: To create a new, outline-based, plain text mode with innovative and intuitive editing features, and to incorporate project planning functionality directly into a notes file.

-Since the first release, hundreds of emails to me or on emacs-orgmode@gnu.org have provided a constant stream of bug reports, feedback, new ideas, and sometimes even patches and add-on code.
+Since the first release, hundreds of emails to me or on emacs-orgmode@gnu.org have provided a constant stream of bug reports, feedback, new ideas, and sometimes patches and add-on code.
 Many thanks to everyone who has helped to improve this package.
 I am trying to keep here a list of the people who had significant influence in shaping one or more aspects of Org-mode.
 The list may not be complete, if I have forgotten someone, please accept my apologies and let me know.